RonyBubnovsky/FCBarcelona-Reminder-Bot/README.md

 - 🚀 Deployed on Render for 24/7 availability

 ## Live Demo
 You can try the bot right now:
 1. Search for "FCBarcelonaReminderBot" on Telegram
 2. Start a chat with the bot
-3. Send the `/start` command
+3. Send the `/start` command to begin receiving notifications
+4. Send the `/remove` command if you wish to stop receiving notifications
-4. You'll receive match reminders automatically!
+5. You'll receive match reminders automatically!

 ## Prerequisites
 - Python 3.8 or higher
 - MongoDB account
 - Telegram Bot Token